 A website outlining step-by-step instructions to help you plan ahead, including advanced planning resources and advisory services.
 Operates Monday to Friday, 9am–5pm.

-A free state-wide program that assists Queenslanders in planning and sharing their healthcare preferences.
-You can download and complete the advance care planning documents and send them to the Office of Advance Care Planning to be uploaded to your Queensland Health electronic hospital record (the Viewer).
+My Care, My Choices is a free state-wide program that assists Queenslanders in planning and sharing their healthcare preferences.
+You can complete the documents and send them to the Office of Advance Care Planning to be uploaded to your Queensland Health electronic hospital record.

-The form used to complete your directions about your future health needs.
+The form used in Queensland to complete your directions about your future health needs.

 A simple fact sheet answering common questions about the Enduring Power of Attorney.